-My favorite ones are the BStean Disposable Tea Filter Bags.
 The natural wood pulp filter paper they are made of is strong and 100% unbleached which means less nasty chemicals in my tea.
 They have a nice long string at that top that you can wrap around and tie securely.
 The cute little clip they include is useful if you want to secure the bag to the cup’s edge or handle.
 Not a huge necessity, but functional and fun.

-They are a lot easier and neater to deal with than a strainer ball (or any other type of strainer) since you just use and toss.
+These tea infuser bags are a lot easier and neater to deal with than a strainer ball (or any other type of strainer) since you just use and toss.
 Plus, even though I thoroughly wash and disinfect my strainers, these fillable disposable tea bags just seem to be a more hygienic option when you’re on the go.
 Another convenience is that you can buy them in the size that you will find most convenient for your tea drinking.